-From the tax year 2016/17 onwards, the AA is tapered for high earning individuals.
+The AA is tapered for high earning individuals.
 The AA will be reduced if your 'Threshold Income' and 'Adjusted Income' exceed the limits in a year.
 For every £2 that your Adjusted Income exceeds the limit, your AA is tapered down by £1.
+Your AA cannot be reduced below the minimum that applies.
+The Government has changed these limits since they were first introduced.
+Table 2 shows the limits that apply.